 Your housing is a fixed expense every month (either rent or a mortgage payment).
 Transportation and food tend to be fairly consistent, too.

-Imagine if your rent is $800 per month, your car payment plus gas and insurance is $400 per month, and your food costs you $600 per month (including eating out at restaurants).
+Imagine if your rent is $800 per month, your car monthly payment plus gas and insurance is $400 per month, and your food costs you $600 per month (including eating out at restaurants).

 That would be a total of $1,800 each month.
 Is that reasonable?
-It depends on what your income is!
+It depends on what your steady income is!

 If you do find that you’re already struggling with the “big three,” your food budget is likely your best option for cutting back.
 You can always eat at home more often, cook in bulk, or choose lower-cost grocers like Walmart or Aldi if you need to create a little wiggle room.